 The site area is stated as 11.4Ha.
 Based on an estimated 70 per cent developable area of 8.12Ha this provides an estimated net density of approximately 29 dwellings per hectare (dph).
 Core Strategy Policy CS3 provides that in order to ensure the efficient use of land a minimum density of 30 dwellings per hectare will be sought.
-Whilst marginally below this target figure it is considered that the scheme represents an appropriate character and density of development when compared with that of surrounding developments.
+Whilst marginally below this target figure it is considered that significantly higher densities could be argued to be out of character with the generally lower density of surrounding developments.
+The above figures are also estimates and an argument could be made that the site is subject to further constraints in terms of stand-off distances from the rail line and brooks.

 A number of objectors have raised issue with the height of the four storey block designed to contain 100 extra care apartments.
 Whilst efforts have been made to break up the massing with a variety of materials this building is designed as a single block and is undoubtedly substantial in scale when compared with more traditional two storey houses which would surround it.
 Houses up to three storeys are not uncommon through previous phases of the wider Sandymoor development.
-The Sandymoor SPD states that in relation to development at Brookwood where the proposed extra care building will sit:
+The Sandymoor SPD states that in relation to development at Brookwood, where the proposed extra care building will sit: